 Action requires a fast pace.
 You achieve this with efficient scene turns.
-At the line writing level, active voice, shorter sentences and strong verbs, increase the sense of forward momentum.
+At the line writing level, active voice, shorter sentences, and strong verbs increase the sense of forward momentum.
 Focus on describing deeds, movements, and gestures rather than thoughts.
-Keep setting and other description brief and relevant to the action.
+Keep setting and other descriptions brief and relevant to the action.

 At the global story level, you can ensure a quick pace by keeping all actions oriented to the characters’ goals.

 But your reader needs a break now and then, and humor is a perfect way to deliver it.
-While sustaining an action sequence often means the author is relying on tension, humor breaks tension.
+While sustaining an action sequence often means the author is relying on tension, humor breaks the tension.
 Keep in mind that tension also breaks humor.
 Both humor and tension rely on the build and a break (set up and pay-off).
 Both can set up an expectation and then subvert it.
-And both can involve juxtaposing the everyday with the terrifying, absurd, cliche, or all three.
+And both can involve juxtaposing everyday events and subject matter with the terrifying, absurd, cliche, or all three.

 Cynical humor works well, especially in darker Action stories.
-Humor tends to work best when both the recipient and the deliverer of the joke are in on the joke (the humor is self-aware).
+Humor tends to work best when both the recipient and the deliverer of the joke are in on the fun (the humor is self-aware).

 Even if some characters are dark, they all must be sympathetic in some way.
 They should stand for something and have a consistent, if not malleable, view of their world.
 Each character should view themselves as the hero of their own story.
 Create a villain that is complex, seemingly authentic, and possibly subtle.
 Evil isn’t always obvious.

-If the story theme is old, the payoff must be fresh and new.
+If the story theme is old, the pay-off must be fresh and new.
 This is especially true in Action, where it can be tough to innovate.
-Allow your raw ideas and bold thinking to take your writing where other writers are hesitant to go.
+Allow your fresh ideas and bold thinking to take your writing where other writers are hesitant to go.
 You must convey excitement rather than tell your reader something is exciting.
 Your primary goal is to entertain.

-Now you have the basics of the Action Genre and are ready to finish that story.
+Now you have the basics of the Action Genre and are ready to finish your story.

 Need some extra help completing your manuscript?
 Grab a spot on my calendar for a free half-hour consultation so we can determine how I can best help you meet your story goals.